Stephen Turk: Amateur career

+He joined the Army, and played for Army Rugby Union;

+He played in the 1973 Army v Navy game at Twickenham.

-He joined the Army, and played for Army Rugby Union; and stationed at Catterick then turned out for Harrogate.
+He also played for the combined services against the All Blacks at Twickenham.
+Stationed at Catterick then turned out for Harrogate.

 Provincial career

 He played for South of Scotland District as a full back in all three matches of their 1970–71 Scottish Inter-District Championship season campaign.
 The South won every match and finished that season as champions, with Turk the top scorer for the season with 24 points.

 On moving to Catterick with the army, he then played for Yorkshire county.

 International career

 He was capped by Scotland just the once, against England in 1971, coming on as a replacement at Centre.
 Scotland won the match, their first win at Twickenham since 1938.

 Death

 Turk died on the 25 August 2005 after a long illness.